DX Logging Software for Amateur Radio

 Address Information

-If you don't subscribe to Buckmaster HamCall or QRZ XML Logbook Data, you can click the Web button on the Create QSL Labels windows to perform a callsign lookup.
-When the Callsign Lookup Web page appears, you can select the address information on the Web page and then drag and drop it onto the a box on the window.
+If you don't subscribe to HamQTH.com, HamCall, or QRZ XML Logbook Data, you can click the Web button on the Create Direct Print QSL Labels window or Create Word Template QSL Labels window to perform a call sign lookup via one of several Web-based call sign lookup sites.
+When the call sign Lookup Web page appears, you can select the address information on the Web page and drag and drop it onto the window's Address Information box, thereby making it available for label creation.
 The address must be in text format on the Web page.
-You can also drag and drop address text from any OLE-compatible Windows program.

 You can also click the Change to QSL Via button to produce a QSL-Via label for the bureau.